OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card-code-sample-1.md

         }
 ```

+For more information, see [Action.Execute schema and properties](https://learn.microsoft.com/en-us/adaptive-cards/authoring-cards/universal-action-model#actionexecute)

 ## Step 2: Write custom logic in the bot for approval

+In the Azure bot, you can write logic to capture the action using the `verb` field, add you business logic and send the refresh card back to Outlook.

 ```C#
        protected override async Task<AdaptiveCardInvokeResponse> OnAdaptiveCardInvokeAsync(ITurnContext<IInvokeActivity> turnContext, AdaptiveCardInvokeValue invokeValue, CancellationToken cancellationToken)